 - Don’t keep giving the same presentation if it’s not working.
 I am surprised when I ask teams who have presented to two or three dozen prospects, “How has the presentation changed since the first time you gave it?” and I am met with blank looks.

-- If prospects don’t understand your presentation it’s possible that you are talking to the wrong people but just as likely that there are serious problems with your presentation.
+- If prospects don’t understand your presentation it’s possible that you are talking to the wrong people but it’s just as likely that there are serious problems with your presentation.

 - Do not keep giving the same presentation if it’s not working.
 That’s not a typo, it bears repeating.
 Working means that you are not only getting expressions of interest but your sale is actually advancing.
 I know that when you talk to experienced sales folks that they will tell you that “sales is a numbers game” and you just have to keep pitching until someone decides to buy.
 There is one very important qualifier to the “numbers game” approach, and that is that you are using a presentation and sales approach that has actually been proven to work in a repeatable fashion.